 Every individual has a story to tell.
 A story that is different from the rest and deserves to be delivered in the correct manner.
-Now, “correct manner,” is not uniform, it’s divergent.
-Constantly diving in different directions.
-When i think of a business card, I think of an opportunity to tell a story.
+Now “correct manner” is not uniform, it’s divergent – constantly diving in different directions.
+When I think of a business card, I think of an opportunity to tell a story.
 Whether that be for the company I work for, or simply myself.
 It’s an outlet, a medium, or even a platform to get your story heard in the crucial moments, and in the most important encounters.

 There are five characteristics every business card should encompass.
-Maintaining simplicity, purpose, accuracy, professionalism, and uniqueness.
-These five aspects carry a business card, and make it effortless for your story to come across with dynamic precision.
+Maintaining simplicity, purpose, accuracy, professionalism and uniqueness.
+These five aspects carry a business card and make it effortless for your story to come across with dynamic precision.
 Leave an instant impression by including all these factors within your card.

-A card that showcases simplicity, is a card that presents trustworthiness and loyalty.
-Choosing simple color hues such as black and white allows trust to be seen.
-In addition, keeping all your information limited will create a subtle, yet dramatic impact.
+A card that showcases simplicity is a card that presents trustworthiness and loyalty.
+Choosing simple color hues, such as black and white, allows trust to be seen.
+In addition, keeping all your information limited will create a subtle yet dramatic impact.
 No matter what business we are in, trust remains the top factor.
-It’s vital, and can all begin with your business card.
-White on a card can also interpret clarity, and a clean purpose.
+It’s vital and can all begin with your business card.
+White on a card can also interpret clarity and a clean purpose.

-Last but certainly not least, is being unique.
+Last, but certainly not least, is being unique.
 We all naturally have this quality, but it’s another thing to bring it to the table.
 Have something in addition to your standard business card to give to potential clients or employers.
 Give them something with a more in-depth look.

 Our mini business cards are the ideal outlet to showcase and highlight even more.
-Provide your LinkedIn, Facebook, and much more.
+Provide your LinkedIn, Facebook and much more.